 - 10. SAFELY STARTING ENGINES: No person may start an engine on the bank with a propeller, propeller nut, shear pin, or cotter pin on it.
 When these devices are affixed on the engine, the engine may only be started in or over the water.
 Violators are subject to disqualification for one day.
 When starting a boat to enter a race, then and only then, are you allowed to point the propeller toward the bank.
 When a boat is in the pits with the propeller installed, the propeller should be covered. - 11.
 PADDLE IN THE BOAT: Drivers in open boats are required to carry and use a paddle.
 The paddle must be painted fluorescent yellow or orange.
 Drivers are required to try and paddle off the race course.
 In the event that they don't make an effort, they will be disqualified for the remainder of the heats for that class. - 12.
-RED FLAG PROCEDURE: In the event a red flag is displayed during a race, drivers are to acknowledge this flag and return to the pit area in a guick and safe manner. - 13.
+RED FLAG PROCEDURE: In the event of a driver goes into the water a red flag is displayed during a race, drivers are to acknowledge this flag and return to the pit area in a quick and safe manner.
+All capsule drivers on the racecourse must stop immediately. - 13.
 RAISED HAND PROCEDURE: When a driver is exiting a race for any reason (i.e. mechanical problems, etc.), he/she should raise a hand in the air to let the other drivers know that he/she is exiting the race course.
 When a driver sees a red flag displayed he/she should raise a hand in the air to assist the other drivers in recognizing that a red flag situation exists.
-Drivers should exit the course in a quick and safe manner. - 14.
+Drivers should exit the course in a guick and safe manner. - 14.
 UNSAFE BOAT WHILE UNDER POWER: Should the inspector of referee notice that a driver cannot properly control his/her boat at all times while on the race course, they may require the driver to withdraw the entry and state the reason to the driver why they requested his/her withdraw.
 Should the driver refuse to withdraw the entry after proper explanation, the referee and inspector may refuse to allow entry to participate.